awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough01-prereqs.md

 The name of the administrator account depends on the language of the operating system\.
 For example, for English it's Administrator, for French it's Administrateur, and for Portuguese it's Administrador\.
 For more information, see [Localized Names for Administrator Account in Windows](http://social.technet.microsoft.com/wiki/contents/articles/13813.localized-names-for-administrator-account-in-windows.aspx) in the Microsoft TechNet Wiki\.

 If you joined your instance to a domain, you can connect to your instance using domain credentials you defined in AWS Directory Service\.
-On the Remote Desktop login screen, instead of using the local computer name and the generated password, use the fully qualified user name for the administrator and the password for this account\.
+On the Remote Desktop login screen, don't use the local computer name and the generated password\.
+Instead, use the fully qualified user name for the administrator and the password for this account\.
 An example is **corp\.example\.com\\Admin**\.

 The license for the Windows Server operating system \(OS\) allows two simultaneous remote connections for administrative purposes\.
 The license for Windows Server is included in the price of your Windows instance\.
 If you need more than two simultaneous remote connections, you must purchase a Remote Desktop Services \(RDS\) license\.
 If you attempt a third connection, an error occurs\.
 For more information, see [Configure the Number of Simultaneous Remote Connections Allowed for a Connection](http://technet.microsoft.com/en-us/library/cc753380.aspx)\.